 I have a question on what to do with the twin size bed sheet sets.
 I have several sets that do not fit on the new mattresses.
 The mattresses are thicker and I have used the clips you use to keep the sheets from slipping off.
 The corners do not fit over the new mattresses, they slip off at night when you toss over.
 The sheets are for a smaller thickness of mattress.
 Any ideas on how to keep them on?
 Thanks for your ideas.

-narrow elastic in packs at walmart craft department in 5 yards lenght for 99 cent per package. measure the width of your matteress, cut 2 pieces of elastic that long and pin to each side with safety pins about 1/4 down on each end side to side by running it under your matteress then pinning to your sheets sides. can even leave on while washing your sheets. works great.
+Narrow elastic in packs at Walmart craft department in 5 yards length for 99 cents per package.
+Measure the width of your mattress, cut 2 pieces of elastic that long and pin to each side with safety pins about 1/4 down on each end side to side by running it under your mattress then pinning to your sheets sides. can even leave on while washing your sheets. works great.

 My sister has twin beds.
 She uses double bed sheets on her twins and they stay put.
 Also, they're easier for her to put on the bed and tuck.

 Get new sheets at a discount store.
 It's easier in the long run.
 From now on, make sure you have a thread count of at least 200 because these have the deeper pockets.